Notice of Privacy Practices

 Our Pledge Regarding Your Medical Information

 We understand that medical information about you and your health is personal, and we are committed to protecting it.
-A record of the care and the services you receive at any Waldorf health care provider is created and maintained at that location.
-This notice applies to all of those records of your care.

 Your personal health information is required to be kept confidential and private under a number of federal and state laws.
 For example, Iowa Code Chapter 22.7(2) addresses the confidentiality of public hospital, medical and professional counselor records; Iowa Code Chapter 228 addresses the disclosure of mental health and psychological information; the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. &1232(g) and 34 CFR Part 99, addresses the confidentiality of student educational records; and the Health Insurance Portability and Accountability Act (HIPAA), 42 U.S.C.
 1320(d) and 45 CFR Parts 160 and 164, addresses the confidentiality of patient health information and records.